Mourning is "Grief

 writing letters, writing poetry, writing music,

-playing instruments, exercise, making memory books,
+playing instruments, exercise, making memory

-boxes, making scrap books, talk to them,
+memory boxes, making scrap books, talk

-dreaming of the
+dreaming of the person, create a race

-person, create a race in their name or scholarship at a school,
+in their name or scholarship at a school,

-ones favorite foods, join support groups,
+join support groups,

-in a cause.....etc....
+become active in a cause.....etc....